tkarapan/academic-kickstart/content/home/experience.md

   date_end = "2015-10-01"
   description = """

-  * Coordinating & running neuroimaging studies investigating the neural correlates of unconstrained ongoing experience at full length:
+  * Coordinating & running neuroimaging studies at full length, on the neural correlates of spontaneous thoughts:

       * designing an experiment
       * setting up scanning protocols